ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 {{< /hint >}}

 {{< hint warning >}}
-This page will be moved to `Multiplatform mobile` group after `IOS` support.
+This page will be moved to `Multiplatform` group after `IOS` support.
 {{< /hint >}}

 # Local Android Storage Solutions Comparison